Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 What is a Problem Property?

-A problem property is a home with significant issues that reduce its value or make it difficult to sell.
-These issues can include structural defects, legal complications, invasive plants, sitting tenants, or environmental factors, anything that affects the property’s safety, mortgage ability, or appeal to buyers.
+A problem property is a home with issues that make it difficult to sell, finance, or live in.
+This can include structural damage, legal complications, sitting tenants, or environmental risks, all of which reduce buyer demand and affect value.

 How to Sell a Problem Property: Step-by-Step